 - May attend and take part in public research presentations

 - Receive the use of laboratory and other space and facilities to the extent they are available

-And they are also required to present their research at School's public forums.
+- Required to present their research at the School's public forums.

 Visiting student application must include:

 - Statement of research to be carried out.
 (If relevant, the research project must receive IRB approval.)